jasonfritts/SelfService_RBAC_Restore/README.md

 Connect-AzAccount -Subscription "00000000-0000-0000-0000-000000000000"

 3. Next confirm the general timeframe your subscription was transferred, so the Azure Activity Logs can be parsed for deleted role assignments in that timeframe and update the following lines from the script: $fromDate = "2020-09-21T10:00"
-$toDate = "2020-09-21T19:00"
+$toDate = "2020-09-21T19:00" , note these timeframes are in UTC timezone

 4. Finally, run the script and sign in with the subscription's current Owner\ Service Admin account.
-This script will parse your subscription's activity log and restore all deleted role assignments
+This script will parse your subscription's activity log and restore all deleted role assignments found in the specified time period